 - Alternatively, you could use the keyboard shortcut Ctrl + V for Windows and Command + V for Mac

-How to insert the cubed symbol using a keyboard on Mac?
+How do you insert the cubed symbol using a keyboard on a Mac?

-Here is a step to step guide on how to insert a cubed sign in Word for Mac using the keyboard.
-Broadly there are two ways in which this can be done, first by using Shortcut keys and second by using keyboard shortcuts to copy and paste the symbol.
+Here is a step-by-step guide on inserting a cubed sign in Word for Mac using the keyboard.
+Broadly there are two ways this can be done, first by using Shortcut keys, and second by using keyboard shortcuts to copy and paste the symbol.

 - The Cubed Symbol’s keyboard shortcut for Mac users is Option + 00B3.